codelingo/docs/docs/getting-started.md

 CLAIR will only review pull requests and will never make changes to your codebase.

 Flows can be used to build any custom workflows.
-Whether that's dashboarding through panel Bots, or intergations with your existing tools and services through Bots.
+Whether that's dashboarding through panel Bots, or integrations with your existing tools and services through Bots.

 If you are interested in building custom flows and integrations, please contact us directly at:
  [hello@codelingo.io](hello@codelingo.io).

 ## Next Steps

-Now that you have basic integration with CodeLingo into your project, you can start to add aditional Tenets and build custom workflow augmentation.
+Now that you have basic integration with CodeLingo into your project, you can start to add additional Tenets and build custom workflow augmentation.

 **[Explore existing Tenets to add to your project](https://codelingo.io/hub/tenets)**